botpress/botpress-examples/wit-bot/README.md

 ### 3. Initialization

-Now, let's simply use command line interface to initialize your bot.
-To do it, you need to run the following command.
+Now, let's use the command line interface to initialize your bot.
+You need to run the following command.

 ```
 botpress init